bgd-labs/static-a-token-v3/README.md

 This repository contains a [eip #4626](https://eips.ethereum.org/EIPS/eip-4626) compatible token vault implementation for Aave aTokens.
 The static token vault tokens are designed to increase in value instead of balance, which simplifies integration in certain applications.

-In addition to the `stataToken` itself the repository contains a `StaticATokenFactory` contract which allows permissionless creation of static aTokens while also acting as a registry.
+In addition to the `StaticAToken` itself the repository contains a `StaticATokenFactory` contract which allows permissionless creation of static aTokens while also acting as a registry.

 ## Features